Olney Springs, Colorado

-Olney Springs is a Statutory Town in Crowley County, Colorado, United States.
-The population was 345 at the 2010 census.
+Olney Springs is a statutory town in Crowley County, Colorado, United States.
+The population was 315 at the 2020 census.

-Description
+History

 A post office called Olney Springs has been in operation since 1909.
 The town was named after one Mr. Olney, a railroad official.

 Geography

 Olney Springs is located in southwestern Crowley County at 38°9′57″N 103°56′45″W (38.165844, -103.945723).
 Colorado State Highway 96 leads east 11 mi to Ordway, the county seat, and west 38 mi to Pueblo.

 According to the United States Census Bureau, the town has a total area of 0.2 sqmi, all of it land.

 Slightly west of the town is the Crowley County Correctional Facility, owned by the Corrections Corporation of America.
 It has 1,794 prisoners from various states.
 Built as a speculative venture in 1998, it had a massive riot in 1999 when operated by the now-defunct Community Services Corporation.
 The builder, Dominion Ventures, took over its management, and in January 2003 ownership and operation transferred to CCA.
 Another devastating riot took place on July 20, 2004, once again requiring massive intervention by local and state law enforcement and correctional personnel.